Summary: in this tutorial, you’ll learn about the Python for...else

 statement to execute a code block if the loop doesn’t encounter abreak

-statement or if the iterables object has no item.
+statement or if the iterables object is empty.